 The internal topology of Neuron controllers

-The Neuron can contain 1 (S-series), 2 (M-series) or 3 (L-series) I/O groups.
-Each group is equipped with its processor, to which interfaces of one or more I/O modules are connected.
-This processor handles all events on I/O modules of said group and monitors the communication with the CPU.
-All groups are labelled right-to-left from the main group (1).
+The Neuron can contain 1 (S-series), 2 (M-series) or 3 (L-series) I/O sections.
+Each section is equipped with its processor, to which interfaces of one or more I/O modules are connected.
+This processor handles all events on I/O modules of said section and monitors the communication with the CPU.
+All sections are labelled right-to-left from the main section (1).

-Each I/O group processor is connected to the CPU and a central communication channel for all group processors.
-There is no communication between I/O groups.
+Each I/O section processor is connected to the CPU and a central communication channel for all section processors.
+There is no communication between I/O sections.
 Each processor can also function independently on the CPU, allowing users to retain basic control of I/O modules in the event of CPU malfunction or software issue.

-The following picture shows inputs, outputs and group labelling on the Neuron L203.
+The following picture shows inputs, outputs and section labelling on the Neuron L203.

 Inputs & outputs